-The overall collagen content per unit area of the skin declines 1% per year, which is associated with aging-related changes to skin[*].
+For example, the overall collagen content per unit area of the skin declines 1% per year, which is associated with aging-related changes to skin[*].

-A High-Sugar Diet
+#2: A High-Sugar Diet

 Research reveals that glucose and fructose “trap” the amino acids in collagen and elastin, decreasing the effectiveness of skin repair[*].
 Essentially, eating excess sugar may render collagen unusable in your body.

 Smoking causes early facial wrinkling and decreased wound healing because it slows down the synthesis of collagen type I and III.

-A copper deficiency is associated with a weaker union of collagen and elastin, which results in hair loss and nail damage[*].
+Dietary copper deficiency is associated with a weaker union of collagen and elastin, which results in weakness and damage to tissues[*].

 External Causes of Collagen Loss

-Excess Sun Exposure
+#1: Excess Sun Exposure

 Sun exposure is the main environmental factor that causes premature skin aging.

 When you expose your skin for long periods to UV radiation, your cells go through molecular changes to try to respond to the damage.
-These changes cause a breakdown of collagen and shut down new collagen synthesis, making your skin vulnerable to damage and unable to heal normally[*].
+These changes cause a breakdown of collagen and may decrease collagen synthesis, making your skin vulnerable to damage and unable to heal normally[*].

 Air pollution can affect collagen levels and exacerbate skin diseases.